kkolyan/test_ecs_51/README.md

 Consumer system is responsible for disposal of this entity.

 ### Entity lifecycle
-`*Initialization` and `*Termination` components are meant to be exposed for one frame for all interested systems to handle entity lifecycle as it usually done with constructors and destructors in OOP.
+`*Initialization` and `*Termination` components are meant to be exposed on some entity during one frame for all interested systems to allow handling this entity's lifecycle.
+Like constructors and destructors in OOP.
 `*Initialization` sould be destroyed by special `DelComponent<>` system and `Termination` should be destroyed by special `DelEntityByMarker<>` system with the entity itself.

 ### References
 `*Ref` components are used to store Unity component references as ECS components.
-Main purpose - avoid overhead of `GetComponent*` family of Unity methods.
+Main purpose - avoid overhead from `GetComponent*` family of Unity methods.

 ### Multiple worlds
 Due to specifics of internal memory organization in LeoECS Lite, to reach optimal memory usage, two ECS worlds are used: default and "short".